 From the time that Watling Street was diverted through Verulamium, to the construction of the new London Road, the highways and byways of St Albans and its environs have had a major impact on its development.

 In scene 10 of ‘Monty Python’s Life of Brian’, the rebels list what the Romans have done for us; roads are third on the list.
-Roads are one of the aspects of the Roman world that everyone knows about, or do we?
+Kris Lockyear suggests that there is more to Roman roads than is conventionally thought.

 Today Everlasting Lane is a public right of way, unmetalled for most of its route between its junction with Oysterfields ...

 A footpath through the Abbey, a major road diverted for Queen Anne's favourite and an invisible aqueduct - these are just a few of the odd facts from the history of St Albans

 The Society's historic streetname quiz, celebrating our 175th anniversary.

 During the eighteenth and nineteenth centuries, as coach and other traffic built up, active steps were taken by the turnpike trustees to improve the flow.
 While not perfect, they had a significant impact on the appearance of St Albans.